Ziegfeld Follies (film): Reception

 The New York Times: "The film's best numbers are a couple of comedy skits, especially one done by Red Skelton.
 Fanny Brice plays a Bronx hausfrau quite funnily.
 Judy Garland is also amusing as a movie queen giving an interview.
 Ziegfeld Follies is entertaining – and that's what it's meant to be!"
 (Bosley Crowther).

 Newsweek: "At least three of the numbers would highlight any review on stage and screen.
 In A Great Lady has an Interview, Judy Garland, with six leading men, displays an unexpected flair for occupational satire.
 With Numbers Please Keenan Wynn demonstrates, once again, that he is one of Hollywood's foremost comedians.
 But the dance act for the archives is The Babbitt and the Bromide Fred Astaire and Gene Kelly trade taps and double-takes to a photo finish."

 The Babbitt and the Bromide is referenced in a cutaway gag in season 10 episode of Family Guy, when Peter Griffin, Quagmire, and Joe perform a section of the musical, called a "white guy work song" while in a chain gang as a reaction to the black prisoners having their own work song.

 Box office

-According to MGM records, the film earned $3,569,000 in the US and Canada, and $1,775,000 elsewhere - but because of its large cost, it incurred a loss to the studio of $269,000.
+According to MGM records, the film earned $3,569,000 in the US and Canada, and $1,775,000 elsewhere - but because of its enormous cost, it incurred a loss to the studio of $269,000.